 Finance and accounting professionals need to move beyond simply measuring and reporting the impact of climate change, environmental regulation, supply chain pressure and rising energy costs.
-They must focus on understanding those implications and integrating them into financial management and business planning.
+They must focus on understanding these and other emerging sustainability-related implications, integrating them into financial management and business planning.
 ICAEW has been at the forefront of this movement over the past decade and has adapted the ACA qualification to reflect that.
 We see its role as not simply integrating knowledge and understanding the broader implications of environmental, social and governance issues into organisations, but also seeding this thinking into the mindset of our members.